rapidsai/raft/README.md

 ### Conda

-RAFT has several packages that can be installed with conda:
+The easiest way to install RAFT is through conda:
 - `libraft-headers` contains all the CUDA/C++ headers
 - `libraft-nn` (optional) contains precompiled shared libraries for the nearest neighbors algorithms.
 If FAISS is not already installed in your environment, this will need to be installed to use the nearest neighbors headers.
 - `libraft-distance` (optional) contains shared libraries for distance algorithms.